Yavari (ship)

-Yavari is an iron steam ship commissioned (along with her sister ship Yapura) by the Peruvian government in 1861 for use on Lake Titicaca by the Peruvian Navy.
-She is named after the Javary River in the Loreto Region of Peru, bordering the Amazonas State (Brazil).
-It was the first steamship to cross the highest navigable waters in the world.
-Currently the ship functions as a museum and is the oldest iron lake steamer sailing.
+Yavari is a British-built iron steamship commissioned (along with her sister ship Yapura) by the Peruvian government in 1861 for use on Lake Titicaca by the Peruvian Navy.

+She is named after the Javary River in the Loreto Region of Peru, bordering the Amazonas State (Brazil), and was the first steamship to cross the highest navigable waters in the world.
+Currently the ship functions as a museum and bed and breakfast with bunk accommodation and is the oldest iron lake steamer afloat.

 Construction

 In 1862 Thames Ironworks in West Ham built the iron-hulled Yavari and Yapura under contract to the James Watt Foundry of Birmingham.
 The ships were designed as combined cargo, passenger and gunboats for the Peruvian Navy.

-The ships were built in "knock down" form; that is, they were assembled with bolts and nuts at the shipyard, dismantled into thousands of parts small enough to transport, and shipped to their final destination to be assembled with rivets and launched on the lake.
-The kits for the two ships consisted of a total 2,766 pieces between them.
+The ships were built in "knock down" form; that is, they were assembled with nuts and bolts at the shipyard, dismantled into thousands of parts small enough to transport, and shipped to their final destination to be assembled with rivets and launched on the lake.
+The kits for the two ships consisted of a total of 2,766 pieces between them.
 Each piece was no more than 3.5. cwt—what a mule could carry—because the railway from the Pacific Ocean port of Arica went only 40 mi, as far as Tacna.
-From there pack mules had to carry them the remaining 220 mi to Puno on the lake at 3,812 metres over the sea level.
+From there pack mules had to carry them the remaining 220 mi to Puno on the lake at 3,812 metres above the sea level.

 The original British contractor got the parts to Tacna but failed to complete the section of the journey with mules.
 This was not resumed until 1868 and the first plates for Yavari's hull were laid at Puno in 1869.
 Yavari was launched in 1870 and Yapura in 1873.

 Yavari was 100 ft long and had a 60 hp two-cylinder steam engine, which was fuelled with dried llama dung.

 In 1914, Yavari's hull was extended in 15 meters to increase her cargo capacity.
 At the same time she was re-engined as a motor vessel with a Bolinder four-cylinder 320 bhp hot bulb engine.